wduquette/joe/mdbook/src/extending/registered_types.md

 ## Type Lookup

-At runtime, Joe sees a value and looks for the value's proxy type in its type registry.
+At runtime, Joe sees a value and looks up the value's proxy type in its type registry.
 This section explains how the lookup is done, as it can get complicated.

-First, Joe maintains two lookup tables:

-- The `proxyTable`, a map from `Class` objects to `ProxyType<?>` objects.
+Joe keeps registered type information in the `proxyTable`, a map from Java `Class` objects to Java `ProxyType<?>` objects.

-Given these, the lookup logic is as follows:

 - If value's `Class` is found in the `proxyTable`, the proxy is returned immediately.
 This is the most common case.

-- Next, if the `Class` is found in the `opaqueTypes` table, the lookup fails immediately.

-- Next, Joe checks the `proxyTable` for the value's superclass, and so on up the class hierarchy.
+- Next, Joe looks in the `proxyTable` for the value's superclass, and so on up the class hierarchy.
-  - If a proxy is found, it is cached back into the `proxyTable` for the value's concrete class.
-It will be found immediately next time.

-- Next, Joe checks the `proxyTable` for any interfaces implemented by the value's type, starting with the type's own `Class` and working its way up the class hierarchy.
+- Next, Joe looks in the `proxyTable` for any interfaces implemented by the value's type, starting with the type's own `Class` and working its way up the class hierarchy.

+- Finally, if no proxy has been found then an `OpaqueType` proxy is created and registered for the value's `Class`.

-  - If a proxy is found, it is cached back into the `proxyTable` for the value's concrete class.
-It will be found immediately next time.
+Whatever proxy is found, it is cached back into the `proxyTable` for the value's concrete class so that it will be found immediately next time.

-- Finally, if no proxy has been found an `OpaqueType` is created and registered for the value's `Class`.

 **NOTE**: when looking for registered interfaces, Joe only looks at the interfaces directly implemented by the value's class or its superclasses;